mdtanker/python_package_template/CONTRIBUTING.md

 ## TLDR (Too long; didn't read)
 * [fork](https://docs.github.com/en/get-started/exploring-projects-on-github/contributing-to-a-project) the [repository](https://github.com/organizationname/samplepackagename) using the `Fork` button on GitHub.
-* clone your forked repository on your computer with `git clone https://github.com/organizationname/samplepackagename`.
+* clone your forked repository on your computer: `git clone https://github.com/organizationname/samplepackagename`.
-* [create a branch](https://docs.github.com/en/get-started/using-github/github-flow#create-a-branch) for your edits with `git branch new-branch`
+* [create a branch](https://docs.github.com/en/get-started/using-github/github-flow#create-a-branch) for your edits: `git checkout -b new-branch`
-* make your changes and run the style checkers with `nox -s style`
+* make your changes
+* run the style checkers: `nox -s style`
+* add your changed files: `git add .`
-* once the style checks pass, commit your changes with `git commit -m "a short description of your changes"`
+* once the style checks pass, commit your changes: `git commit -m "a short description of your changes"`
-* push your changes with `git push -u origin new-branch`
+* push your changes: `git push -u origin new-branch`
 * [make a Pull Request](http://makeapullrequest.com/) for your branch from the main GitHub repository [PR page](https://github.com/organizationname/samplepackagename/pulls).

 🎉 Thanks for considering contributing to this package! 🎉